rpominov/fluce/README.md

 ### Project status

-WIP, most of the features from this document are not implemented, see also [a prototype](https://gist.github.com/pozadi/9e09a7c1228e813a40ef).
+WIP, most of the features from this document are not implemented, see also [the prototype](https://gist.github.com/pozadi/9e09a7c1228e813a40ef).

 # Fluce